AguaClara/ram_pump/Spring 2019/Spring2019RamPump_Report_2_comments.md

 | 4     | 3.565                        | 3.60                 |
 | 5     | 3.790                        | 3.83                 |

-The average of the terminal velocity from these five trials was calculated by first calculating the average of the volume/time.
+The average of the terminal velocity from these five trials was calculated by first calculating the average of the volume/time ($Q$) and then .

 ## Results and Analysis